afni/afni_doc/nonhuman/macaque_tempatl/template_nmtv2.rst

      - directory of the "low-res" NMT files (0.5 mm iso voxels; lower spatial resolution but still useful, if not preferred, for some analysis cases like in standard FMRI processing)
-   * - **NMT_v2.0_sym_env.csh**
-     - script to set AFNI environment variables for AFNI to use atlases and make AFNI more monkey friendly.  **Note:** running this script will change your default atlases for ``whereami`` functionality, so if you also do human studies, be aware that you might have to change some environment settings again later.
    * - **NMT_v2.0_sym_fh/**
      - directory of the "full head" NMT files (i.e., 0.25 mm iso voxels but a larger FOV, more non-brain material), which may be